 This department governs through the Graduate Medical Education Committee.
 The GMEC is composed of the Directors of Medical Education of participating institutions, Residency and Fellowship Program Directors, Resident Representatives, and a Saftey Officer.
 Among other things, this group monitors resident quality of education and work environment; establishes policies and procedures for residents; and maintains compliance and accreditation with the ACGME (Accreditation Council of Graduate Medical Education).

-Follow this link for the GME Policy Manual
+Follow this link for the GME Policy Manual.
+It is also available from each program coordinator.

 Randolph L. Pearson, MD, FACSM, FAAFP